darius/cant/guide.md

 more than once, like a Scheme continuation, but that ability is an artifact of the implementation.

-This error-handling scheme isn't the product of much consideration.
+This error-handling scheme isn't the product of much thought.
 It gets you back into the listener or the debugger, and that's almost all I've wanted so far.

 ## Introspection

 The error handlers above printed out a traceback of the sequel.
-They were able to because a sequel is a metaobject with methods besides just resuming.
+They were able to because a sequel is an object with methods besides just resuming.

 XXX